STOIE/recipes/recipes/tofu/README.md

 `eg. 1kg soybeans should net around 3kg of tofu`

+`1.5kg soybeans = two 17x17mm tofu`

 #### Ingredients

-* 300 grams soybeans
+* 500 grams soybeans
-* 12 grams nigari powder
+* 20 grams nigari powder

 ### Soybean preparation

-1. Soak the soybeans in a large volume of water overnight (1000ml+ water for every 300 grams of soybeans)
+1. Soak the soybeans in a large volume of water overnight (1500ml+ water for every 500 grams of soybeans)
 1. The next day, drain the excess water from the soybeans and weigh them.
 1. Calculate the additional volume of water required:
 ```